bashhack/dev-setup/README.md

   <br/>
 </p>

-This will install [pyenv](#pyenv) and [pipenv](#pipenv).
+This will install [pyenv](#pyenv), [pipenv](#pipenv) and associated packages.
 It will then set up two virtual environments loaded with the packages you will need to work with data in Python 2 and Python 3.

-To switch to the Python 2 virtual environment, run the following `pyenv` command:

-    $ pyenv local 2.7

-To switch to the Python 3 virtual environment, run the following `pyenv` command:

-    $ pyenv local 3.6.5

-When run without a version number, pyenv local reports the currently configured local version.
-You can also unset the local version:

-    $ pyenv local --unset

-Sets the global version of Python to be used in all shells by writing the version name to the ~/.pyenv/version file.
-This version can be overridden by an application-specific .python-version file, or by setting the PYENV_VERSION environment variable.

-    $ pyenv global 3.7-dev

-Sets a shell-specific Python version by setting the PYENV_VERSION environment variable in your shell.
-This version overrides application-specific versions and the global version.

-    $ pyenv shell 3.8-dev

-When run without a version number, pyenv shell reports the current value of PYENV_VERSION.
-You can also unset the shell version:

-    $ pyenv shell --unset

-Note that you'll need pyenv's shell integration enabled (step 3 of the installation instructions) in order to use this command.
-If you prefer not to use shell integration, you may simply set the PYENV_VERSION variable yourself:
+Run the `pydev.sh` script:

-    $ export PYENV_VERSION=3.8-dev
+    $ ./pydev.sh

 [Section 3: Python Development](#section-3-python-development) describes the installed packages and usage.